SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 All the arguments for the plugin parameters of the "Motion Feedback" plugin must be supplied in the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) of the configuration tool.
 For the plugin itself the following arguments are relvant:

+	controlApplication: *Name of the SimFeedback application configuration*;
 	connector: *path to sfx-100-console-application*;
 	motion: *initialState* *onOffFunction* *intensityFunction* *initialIntensity*;

+The optional parameter *controlApplication* let you provide the name of the configured application object for *SimFeedback*, if it is not named "Motion Feedback".
 The *connector* parameter may be used, when *SimFeedack* is running in expert mode and you have installed the extensions mentioned above.
 The path must be set to the location of the console executable, as in "D:\Programme\SimFeedback Connector\sfx-100-streamdeck-console.exe".
 For *motion*, you supply the *initialState* as one of "On" or "Off".
 *onOffFunction* will define a controller function to start or stop the motion actuator motors.
 Both, unary and binary functions are supported.
 This function is connected to the plugin itself and is therefore always available.
 With *intensityFunction*, you supply a function to control the overall motion intensity starting with *initialIntensity*.
 You may have to supply a descriptor for binary function here, unless you only want to increase the intensity all the time.
 Example: "motion: Off 2WayToggle.2 Dial.1 30"

 Warning: *initialState* and *initialIntensity* will only be used, when using mouse automation to control *SimFeedback*.
 It is absolutely cruicial, that these settings correspnd with the current settings in *SimFeedback*, when it starts.
 Otherwise, you will get unpredictable results, since the emulated mouse clicks may be going wild.
 When using the connector, the initial values will be ignored and the current state will be requested from *SimFeedback* using the API integration instead.